IftachSadeh/ANNZ/README.md

   python scripts/annz_binCls_quick.py --binnedClassification --verify
   ```

   4. **evaluate**: Evaluate an input dataset using the derived estimators: the PDF and the average of the PDF solution.
+If the regression target is detected as part of the evaluated dataset, performance plots are created as well.
   ```bash
   python scripts/annz_binCls_quick.py --binnedClassification --evaluate
   ```